The 2022 ISC Grant Program

 While all projects are considered, the ISC generally does not accept projects that:

-- Impact only a small part of the R community (i.e. a limited geographic region, or a very specialised domain).
+- Impact only a small part of the R community (i.e. a limited geographic region, or a very specialized domain).

 - Request conference, workshop, or meetup sponsorship.
 For these you should look at our user group program or connect with the marketing committee for larger events.